Download Full Text (19.9 MB)

 Philip Livingston wrote from New York to Susan Kean, his sister, addressed to Elizabeth Town, NJ.
 He wrote that he was glad Peter Kean's health had improved.
 Susan had previously asked about real property values in Philadelphia and her brother said that they had gone down because of the Yellow Fever and to sell in the winter was the best idea.
 Mr. Shipman said that John Kean's Estate was indebted to Philip, but he said that was wrong.

 Philip Peter Livingston (1740-1810)

 Susan Kean, formerly Susan Livingston, and later Susan Ursin Niemcewicz (1759-1833)

 Bay 1, Column 1, LHC Series 2

 Livingston, Philip P..
 Philip Livingston to Susan Kean, August, 1799.
 Manuscript.
-From Special Collections Research Library and Archives, Kean University, Liberty Hall Collection 1790s. https://digitalcommons.kean.edu/lhc_1790s/139
+From Special Collections Research Library and Archive, Kean University, Liberty Hall Collection 1790s. https://digitalcommons.kean.edu/lhc_1790s/139

 This collection is open to the public for research use.
 Copyright remains with Kean University.
 Credit this material.
 Personal photographs may be made for research purposes.
 Inquiries regarding publishing material from the collection should be directed to Lynette Zimmerman, Executive Director at the Liberty Hall Academic Center & Exhibition Hall at firstname.lastname@example.org.